MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/desktop-automation.md

 [!INCLUDE [cc-beta-prerelease-disclaimer.md](../../includes/cc-beta-prerelease-disclaimer.md)]

-The flow designer includes the **UI/Windows** group of Actions, which manipulate Windows applications and elements, by either providing input or extracting data.
+The flow designer includes the **UI automation** group of Actions, which manipulate Windows applications and elements, by either providing input or extracting data.

 Actions in the **Windows** subcategory directly manipulate entire UI windows, while the others interact with more specific elements, such as text fields and buttons.